 In other words, if it is necessary to approximate the latitude of a particular location on the Earth, it is sufficient to measure the height of the Universe from the horizon.

-2 — method.
-It is possible to directly measure the height h 0 of the Sun at noon in a given settlement and to find the latitude of the place according to the 0 deflection of the Sun for that particular day.
+of the Sun at noon in a given settlement and to find the latitude of the place according to the

 The numerical values that determine the position of a point in the celestial sphere are called astronomical coordinates.
 In astronomy, several astronomical coordinate systems are used.
 These systems differ from each other in the choice of the main planes used in them and the beginning of the calculations.
 Depending on the solution of the problem, a certain astronomical coordinate system is used [10, 13].